sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 The sensor hardware failure indication is backwards compatible with versions prior to 1.5 (and other Multiwii / Cleanflight derivatives).

 The LTM_X_counter value is incremented each transmission and rolls over (modulo 256).
 It is intended to enable consumers to estimate packet loss.

-Air Speed was added for 1.7.2.
-It is only provided where `PITOT` was defined at compile time and a pitot sensor is detected.
-It is somewhat strange that the extant S frame field was not used.

 ## Tuning Frame (T)